TWOEARS/binaural-simulator/README.md

 ### Simulate a moving source

-The following example simulates a dry cello that moves from the left to the right of the listener.
+The `doc/examples/moving_source.m` example simulates a dry cello that moves from the left to the right of the listener and stores the resulting binaural signal as `out_moving_source.wav`.

 ```Matlab
 sim = simulator.SimulatorConvexRoom();